 Standing up for London–Fanshawe

 Teresa is a passionate community advocate, experienced leader, mom and grandmother who served as MPP for London-Fanshawe since 2011.
-She is the Official Opposition Critic for Affordability, and for Pensions
+She is the Official Opposition Critic for Child Care and Pensions.

 In London, she’s fought for her community to have equitable access to resources throughout the pandemic, been part of the effort to bring a school to Summerside, helped tenants access information about their rights, advocated for small business supports and stood firm against Islamophobia.